northox/dnssec-reverb/README.md

 2. Create dnssec-reverb.conf into the same directory of dnssec-reverb.

-    if you want to change the default values.
     `touch /var/nsd/zones/master/dnssec-reverb.conf`

 3. Prepare traditional zone files.
 File name should be equal to zone name.